Law enforcement in Turkey: General Directorate of Security

 The General Directorate of Security (Turkish: Emniyet Genel Müdürlüğü) are the civilian police force and a service branch of the Turkish Ministry of Interior responsible for law enforcement in Turkey.
-The police force is responsible for law enforcement in cities and some exceptional locations, such as airports, which they protect with the help of the customs office (Gümrük Muhafaza).
+The police force is responsible for law enforcement in cities and some exceptional locations, such as airports or border checkpoints, which are responsible for passport control and they protect with the help of the customs office (Gümrük Muhafaza).
 Traffic Police ensure the safety of transportation and also work with registration of vehicles.
 Police also provides VIP security for president and other government officials.
 The Turkish Police also play a big part in important intelligence and counter-terrorist operations.

 The police force is organised as follows: